Pain in 3D: Generating Controllable Synthetic Faces for Automated Pain Assessment: Introduction

+Traditional collection of pain data is invasive, and it is ethically infeasible to induce severe pain in diverse participants to create balanced datasets \cite{Herr2011,Hadjistavropoulos2014}.
+Consequently, current benchmarks like the UNBC-McMaster dataset \cite{Lucey2011} are small and suffer from severe class imbalance, where frames exhibiting high-intensity pain are rare outliers.
+Models trained on such limited data frequently overfit to identity or specific demographics, failing to generalize to unseen populations, which is a critical failure mode for clinical deployment \cite{Buolamwini2018,Obermeyer2019}.

+Diffusion models have transformed generative computer vision by enabling the photorealistic synthesis of complex data through iterative denoising processes \cite{ho2020denoisingdiffusionprobabilisticmodels}, demonstrating remarkable capabilities across domains ranging from text-to-image synthesis to 3D content creation \cite{rombach2022high,guo2024maisi}.
+Yet, for clinical pain assessment, visual fidelity alone is insufficient.
+Standard 2D conditioning methods and prompt-based guidance often produce visually plausible but clinically invalid outputs that do not capture the specific muscle activation patterns defined by the Facial Action Coding System (FACS).
+For instance, methods like ILVR \cite{choi2021ilvrconditioningmethoddenoising} and SynPain \cite{Taati2025} can generate realistic "pain-like" expressions, but lack the mechanisms to target specific Facial Action Units (AUs) or guarantee alignment with the Prkachin and Solomon Pain Intensity (PSPI) metric.

-\textbf{Threefold Contribution.} Thus, our contributions are threefold: \begin{enumerate} \item We introduce a three-stage controllable generation pipeline: (1) FLAME-based neutral face generation via depth-conditioned Kandinsky 2.2 \citep{FLAMEPyTorch2020,KandinskyDataloop}, (2) Hunyuan3D 2.1 texture synthesis \citep{hunyuan3d2025hunyuan3d}, and (3) neural face rigging with AU-precise pain expressions and multi-viewpoint rendering \citep{10.1145/3588432.3591556}.
-This approach enables precise control over facial structures, expression parameters, and clinically validated pain levels while maintaining photorealistic quality. \item We release the Pain3D dataset, comprising 82,500 frames across 25,000 pain expressions, and 2,500 synthetic identities generated with diverse ethnic/racial groups, genders, and age ranges, each annotated with exact AU configurations, PSPI scores \citep{Prkachin2008}, and pain-relevant facial heatmaps. \item We demonstrate a distillation-based PSPI classification model that leverages facial heatmaps as teaching signals \citep{wei2025magicfacehighfidelityfacialexpression} to improve both accuracy and interpretability of pain predictions. \end{enumerate}
+\paragraph{Threefold Contribution.} Thus, our contributions are threefold: \begin{enumerate} \item We introduce a three-stage controllable generation pipeline: (1) FLAME-based neutral face generation via depth-conditioned Kandinsky 2.2 \cite{Li2017FLAME,KandinskyDataloop}, (2) Hunyuan3D 2.1 texture synthesis \cite{hunyuan3d2025hunyuan3d}, and (3) neural face rigging with AU-precise pain expressions and multi-viewpoint rendering \cite{Qin2023NeuralFaceRigging}.
+This approach enables precise control over facial structures, action units and pain expression levels while maintaining diverse and realistic texture. \item We release the 3DPain dataset, comprising 82,500 frames across 25,000 pain expressions, and 2,500 synthetic identities generated with diverse ethnic/racial groups, genders, and age ranges, each annotated with exact AU configurations and PSPI scores \cite{Prkachin2008}.

+\item We demonstrate a reference-based Vision Transformer (ViT) for PSPI regression and pain assessment that leverages cross-attended neutral-pain image pairs to better isolate dynamic pain expressions from static identity features. \end{enumerate}